amirprogrammer04/DSD/README.md

 Also you can use Modelsim.
 ## Results
 After running above commands you can see performance of the cicruit by the prepared waveforms and the printed results.
+You can refer to doc folder to see explanation of the project and refer to code folder to see code of the project.
+Also i prepared the output of the simulation and also the waveform and uploded in the doc file.
 ## Authers
 [Amirhossein Mohammadpour](https://github.com/amirprogrammer04)